AlexGillott/Agent_Based_Model/README.md

 The variables that can be changed within the model are: num_of_agents = Number of Agents in the model. num_of_iterations = Number of steps agents move. neighbourhood = Distance around each agent.

+Make sure to download the in.txt file before running the code.

 When the code is run a GUI will appear.
 To run the model choose the "run model" option in the top left of the GUI.